AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-finops-warehouse-cost.md

 **Query efficiency ratio:** Bytes processed divided by bytes returned.
 High ratios (processing much more than returned) indicate opportunities for partition pruning, materialization, or query optimization.
 Snowflake and BigQuery both expose this ratio in their query metadata views.

-Building a simple cost efficiency dashboard—cost per query over time, cache hit rate, bytes processed ratio—gives platform teams the signal they need to identify optimization opportunities before they pursue spending cuts that might affect analytics quality.
+Building a simple cost efficiency dashboard, cost per query over time, cache hit rate, bytes processed ratio, gives platform teams the signal they need to identify optimization opportunities before they pursue spending cuts that might affect analytics quality.

 ---